Call for Proposals 2019

 Seminars and workshops should aim to develop or build upon existing informal networks and should be preceded by preparation work by participants.
 Experts from Nordic and/or non-Nordic countries can be invited to address seminars and workshops to provide additional value to these activities.
 Final reports for such activities should take the form of conference proceedings, containing extended abstracts from each speaker as well as a final overview of any discussions and conclusions.
 Presentations (slide shows) from such activities can be hosted on the NKS website but should not be included in the final report.
 Educational and training courses can contain practical and/or theorectical elements and may include exchange visits between organisations and institutes.
 Such activities are particularly relevant where they are aimed at young scientists and workers.
 Final reports for educational and training course should contain all course material presented as well as feedback from the participants.

-Proposals for NKS-B activities (research, seminar and education) should fall into at least one of the following four main categories:
+Proposals for NKS-B activities (research, seminar and education) should fall into at least one of the following three main categories:

 - Radiological and nuclear emergency preparedness